 Our decision to go with Arizona Balloon Safari was a no-brainer based on their online reviews, and was reinforced every step of the way.

-Hedgehog cactus, (genus Echinocereus), genus of about 60 species of cacti (family Cactaceae), native from central Mexico to the western United States.
-The common name hedgehog refers to the spiny fruit, which is edible in many species.
+Hedgehog cactus is a native plant from central Mexico to the western United States.
+It’s fruit is edible in many species.